GLYCAM-Web/website/Examples/JsonApi/README.md

 ## Build3DStructure
 The Build3DStructure service returns very similar information.
 These requests can optionally define build options, if desired.
-If the default structure is desirable, build options can be ignored completely.
+If you only wish to retrieve a "default" 3D structure, you can ignore the build options.

 Requests to build a PDB file generate responses with two features:

-* A download url for a PDB describing the requested structure, with default options.
+* A download url for a PDB file of requested structure, with default options.
 * Information about options available for this structure.
 * Values needed to poll the status of any files you plan to download.